vesoft-inc/nebula-docs/docs-2.0/nebula-studio/use-console/st-ug-open-in-explore.md

 - The version of Studio is v2.0.0 or later.

-- Studio is connected to Nebula Graph v2.x.
+- Studio is connected to NebulaGraph v2.x.

 - A dataset exists in the database.